 Resveratrol: the ‘longevity molecule’ and its use in skincare

-Over the past 10 years, Resveratrol has come to be known as the “longevity molecule.”
+Over the past 10 years, resveratrol has come to be known as the “longevity molecule.”
 Resveratrol works in a number of ways to improve skin function and appearance, and studies have proven it to be one of the top antioxidants in anti-ageing skincare.
-This potent antioxidant’s unique multi-action approach helps neutralize free radicals, which damage cells leading to tissue damage, and promotes the production of the skin’s natural antioxidants.
+This potent antioxidant’s unique multi-action approach helps neutralise free radicals, which damage cells leading to tissue damage, and promotes the production of the skin’s natural antioxidants1.

 Resveratrol has long been used in Eastern medicine where it is valued for its diverse antioxidant and therapeutic properties.

-It is the combined method of action that makes Resveratrol one of the best antioxidants in anti-ageing and different to other, topically applied antioxidants, such as Vitamin C and Ferulic Acid.
-It is unique in that it is capable of neutralizing free radicals in a similar way to other antioxidants, and has the ability to increase and strengthen the skin’s natural antioxidant defences.
+It is the combined method of action that makes resveratrol one of the best antioxidants in anti-ageing and different to other, topically applied antioxidants, such as vitamin C and ferulic acid.
+It is unique in that it is capable of neutralising free radicals in a similar way to other antioxidants, and has the ability to increase and strengthen the skin’s natural antioxidant defences.

-In a study published in 2014, Resveratrol was found to result in a significant improvement in skin quality; reducing the appearance of wrinkles, fine lines, and uneven skin tone, whilst increasing firmness and elasticity.
+In a study published in 20144 , resveratrol was found to result in a significant improvement in skin quality; reducing the appearance of wrinkles, fine lines, and uneven skin tone, whilst increasing firmness and elasticity.
 Notably the study found that there was 18.9% improvement in skin density after 12 weeks and 10.1% improvement in skin radiance after 12 weeks.

 Resveratrol was also shown to significantly boost the skin’s antioxidant defence system allowing the skin to enhance its self-repair capabilities and rebuild following any new damage.
-The most effective way to benefit from Resveratrol’s true potential and full concentration, is through topical application5.
+The most effective way to benefit from resveratrol’s true potential and full concentration is through topical application5.

 Resveratrol B E night treatment combines a maximised concentration of pure, stable Resveratrol with baicalin and alpha tocopherol (vitamin E) to strengthen the skin’s natural defence system against free radical damage and to combat the signs of skin ageing by improving skin radiance, elasticity, and density6 .